freshcom/freshcom-api-reference/content/topics.md

 The Freshcom API tries to follow [JSONAPI v1.0 Specification](http://jsonapi.org/) as much as possible.
 It is recommended you briefly read through the spec to understand the general format of the API.
 If you find any of our endpoint that does not comply with [JSONAPI v1.0 Specification](http://jsonapi.org/) please open an issue [here](http://github.com) and we will address it as soon as possible.

+To make the API as explorable as possible, each account is associated with a test account.
+Simply use the appropriate API credentials to perform request against live or test account.
+Request made against the test account will never incur any cost.

 ```javascript
 // 1.
 Create a access token using a administrator's refresh token
 freshcom.createAndSetAccessToken({